gene1wood/github-collaborator-manager/README.md

    button, typing "SNS" in the filter field to search for "Amazon SNS"
     * Enter the `Aws key`, `Sns topic`, `Sns region` and `Aws secret` created above in each repo you want managed
-2. Subscribe the Lambda function to the SNS topic

-       aws sns subscribe --topic-arn $topic_arn --protocol lambda --notification-endpoint $lambda_arn

-3. Create a `.well-known/collaborators.yaml` file in the repo and the collaborator manager will process the file when it's created (or updated)
+2. Create a `.well-known/collaborators.yaml` file in the repo and the collaborator manager will process the file when it's created (or updated)

 # `collaborators.yaml` format